blueimp/Gallery/README.md

     nextClass: 'next',
     // The class for the "close" control:
     closeClass: 'close',
+    // The class for the "play-pause" toggle control:
+    playPauseClass: 'play-pause',
     // The class for the active indicator:
     activeClass: 'active',
     // The list object property (or data attribute) with the object type: